freenas/freenas-docs/userguide/system.rst

 bind credentials, and cloud credentials are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
-The key or *seed* for this encryption is normally stored only on the boot device.
-When :guilabel:`SAVE CONFIG` is chosen, a new screen gives the option to :guilabel:`Include Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
+The key or *seed* for this encryption is normally stored only on the |os-device|.
+When :guilabel:`Save Config` is chosen, a dialog gives the option to :guilabel:`Export Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different |os-device| where the decryption seed is not already present.
 Configuration backups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.